PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 18:08:26
+Last updated: 2024-04-05 18:08:59
-Random Quote: I don't need to be good at Math, I have beautiful hair. - Missy
+Random Quote: Jane Goodall had to go to Africa to study the apes.
+I just had to go to dinner. - Sheldon Cooper